sf-wdi-34/dom-manipulation/README.md

 *After this workshop, developers will be able to:*

 - describe and draw the document object model (DOM) of a simple HTML document.
-- use the elements tab to view an manipulate the DOM and styling.
+- use the elements tab to view and manipulate the DOM and styling.
 - explain the relationship between JavaScript and jQuery and the benefits of using jQuery for DOM manipulation
 - select elements from the page using CSS Selectors and use jQuery to dynamically change the DOM